 Zero waste doesn’t send trash to incinerators or landfills

 What was the hardest part about transitioning to this lifestyle?

-Some of the challenges I experienced was; the difficulty is articulating what zero waste lifestyle means?
+Some of the challenges I experienced were; the difficulty in articulating what zero waste lifestyle means.
 Why was I doing it?
-Why was I carrying my own mug for coffee or my own box for street side momos.
-I was finding it hard to find high quality products that I trusted, that were chemical free and plastic free.
+Why was I carrying my own mug for coffee or my own box for street-side momos?
+I was finding it hard to find high-quality products that I trusted, that were chemical-free and plastic-free.
 If these products were available they were hard to access or too expensive.

 What are surprising areas that actually produce a lot of waste that can be avoided?